alfaloo/tp/docs/DeveloperGuide.md

 The section is structured as follows:
 - We first dive into the implementation of the `Appointment` - a special entity type that MediCLI tracks.
-- We then explore what happens when the `execute` method of different types of `commands` is called.
+- We then explore what happens when the `execute` method of different types of `Commands` is called.
 - Finally, we look at how MediCLI deals with incorrect user inputs for operations on both `Persons` and `Appointments`

 Through this, we hope to give you a thorough overview of how MediCLI's main features are implemented.